martgil/webext-docs/compose.rst

       :name: ``encryptBody``
       :type: (boolean)

-      Whether encryption of the message body using the OpenPGP technology is enabled. **Note:** If encryption is enabled, but the <a href='https://support.mozilla.org/en-US/kb/thunderbird-help-cannot-encrypt'>preconditions</a> for sending an encrypted message are not met, the message cannot be sent.
+      Whether encryption of the message body using the OpenPGP technology is enabled. **Note:** If encryption is enabled, but the `preconditions <https://support.mozilla.org/en-US/kb/thunderbird-help-cannot-encrypt>`__ for sending an encrypted message are not met, the message cannot be sent.

    .. api-member::